Visible Wireless review: Unlimited high-speed data on Verizon's network for lower fees

 I can’t praise Visible’s unlimited hotspot enough.
 While some carriers stick to chunks of high-speed data with severely limited speeds after, Visible’s consistency can make it much more useful in a pinch.
 One of my good friends switched to Visible on my recommendation a little over a year ago.
 Since then he has had some medical issues that have seen him in and out of numerous hospitals and recovery centers.

-His Visible hotspot has been an invaluable ally throughout the whole thing allowing him to download the latest Nintendo Switch games (with some patience), keep his PC up to date, and even play some online games.
+His Visible hotspot was an invaluable ally throughout the whole thing allowing him to download the latest Nintendo Switch games (with some patience), keep his PC up to date, and even play some online games.
 Sure, the connection wasn’t perfect, but I’m extremely grateful he was able to fire up Sea of Thieves with some Discord with his friends who live hundreds or thousands of miles away when his other Wi-Fi option was overloaded to the point of being unusable.

-Calls and texts also worked as expected with no trouble receiving mass texts or completing calls.
+As far as the basics of a phone plan go, Calls and texts also worked as expected with no trouble receiving mass texts or completing calls.
 Calls were reasonably clear and I had no trouble hearing the party on the other line.

 Visible Wireless Review: What falls short